You can control ADHD and anxiety with structured fidgeting

-Fidgeting is common among people with ADHD.
-It used to be thought that fidgeting was a behavior that should be extinguished as much as possible, but recent studies have found that structured fidgeting can actually help people with ADHD.
+Fidgeting is common among people with ADHD and anxiety problems.
+It used to be thought that fidgeting was a behavior that should be extinguished as much as possible, but recent studies have found that structured fidgeting can actually help people to control ADHD and anxiety.
 Simple, mindless, repetitive actions can help those with ADHD to focus on tasks that they would normally find difficult to pay attention to.

 In the introduction of the book Fidget to Focus: Outwit Your Boredom: Sensory Strategies for Living with ADD, the authors introduce the story of a woman who struggled in graduate school and found that playing a Nintendo game while listening to audio books helped her to focus and retain information from the audio books.
-This kind of multitasking may seem counterintuitive to those without ADHD, and in fact, studies have shown that this kind of fidgeting is typically unhelpful and distracting for those who do not have ADHD.
+This kind of multitasking may seem counterintuitive to those without ADHD, and in fact, studies have shown that this kind of multitasking is often unhelpful and distracting for those who do not have ADHD.

 Fidgeting can also help you control your anxiety